Crown Roast with Fennel Apple Stuffing and Cider Bourbon Gravy

 Tip: The sauce can be made to this point and refrigerated up to 2 days ahead.

 Put the cider, bourbon, and chicken broth in a 3- to 4-quart (preferably 8-inch-wide) saucepan and bring to a boil over high heat.
 Reduce the heat to maintain a very brisk simmer and cook until the sauce has reduced to 1-1/4 cups, about 1 hour.
 Set aside until the roast is done.
+Make the stuffing base: Put the bread on a rimmed baking sheet and let it sit out to dry overnight.

 Cook the bacon in a 12-inch skillet over medium-high heat, stirring occasionally, until just crisp, 5 to 6 minutes.
 With a slotted spoon, transfer the bacon to a large mixing bowl.
 Pour off and discard all but about 1 Tbs. of the bacon fat.
 Add 3 Tbs. of the butter to the skillet and melt over medium heat.
 Add the onions, fennel, salt, and pepper and cook, stirring occasionally with a wooden spoon, until just softened and lightly browned, 10 to 12 minutes.
 Transfer to the bowl with the bacon.